burlachenkok/exploring-python3/python3-note.md

 ### Function Body

-The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, or docstring.
+The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, also known as a docstring.

 The execution of a function introduces a new symbol table used for the local variables of the function.
 More precisely, all variable assignments in a function store the value in the local symbol table.